LeBezout/java-docs/h2-cheat-sheet.md

 ### IllegalStateException: Unable to read the page at position

-Different driver version used for creation than read.
+A driver version is used for creation and another for read.

 ### NUMBER(*, 0)